LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/routing-conversations-by-channel.md

 3. Create the policy by selecting “orchestrator.channel” as the attribute and “channel’ as data type.
 Then choose from the available list of channels.

+    Also configure the action to transfer to a skill.
+Make sure the skill has at least one or more bot or human agents.

     <img class="fancyimage" width="800" src="img/convorchestrator/co_dr_routechannel3.png">

 4. Save and enable the policy.